 Home of some of the most famed beaches in the world, Rio de Janeiro is synonymous with its coastline, and unlike its northern counterparts, December marks the beginning of summer.
 Keep in mind that summer in Rio is hot.
 Temperatures can occasionally exceed 90º F, but the steamy nightlife and rich culture are well worth braving the heat.

 The most popular beaches in Rio, claimed by pop culture for everything from songs to movies, are Copacabana and Ipanema.
 These are also the busiest stretches of sand, where you’ll find both towering resort hotels as well as beach bars and restaurants.
-If you have time, try also to visit some of the beaches north of there just off of the city center like the Praia Flamengo.
+If you have time, also try to visit some of the beaches north of there just off of the city center, like the Praia Flamengo.
 In comparison, the vibe seems nearly the opposite: much more local and far fewer crowds.

 Long famed for its near-perfect white sand beaches that seem to poke right out of the jungle, Phuket is Thailand’s most popular resort destination.
 While it is a fantastic city to visit in its own right, it also serves as a gateway to a number of nearby islands and municipalities that draw thousands of tourists every year.

-Now re-opened to tourism, travelers can fly directly into Phuket from abroad without transiting in Bangkok, making it exceedingly easy to visit.
-Once there, you can cross off the unique majesty of Phang Nga Bay from your bucket list: the warm, turquoise water and impossibly tall limestone cliffs of Thailand’s most famous bay is the biggest draw to the region and a must-see while you’re in town.
+Now re-opened to tourism, travelers can fly directly into Phuket from abroad without transiting to Bangkok, making it exceedingly easy to visit.
+Once there, you can cross off the unique majesty of Phang Nga Bay from your bucket list: the warm, turquoise water and impossibly tall limestone cliffs of Thailand’s most famous bay are the biggest draw to the region and a must-see while you’re in town.

 An island nation in the Indian Ocean, the Maldives is comprised of over a thousand individual coral islands arranged into 26 distinct atolls.
 The island chain stretches across the equator, and in December its tropical climate is tempered somewhat by a break in the rain and humidity, with the latter half of the month experiencing dry, balmy days and breezy sunsets.